Organizing resources

 The core building blocks of a Stack are components and deployments.

 Components represent the individual layers of your infrastructure, for example, networking, databases, or application services.
 Each component wraps a standard Terraform module and can declare dependencies on other components by consuming their outputs as inputs.
-This makes it easy to model complex systems with clear relationships between layers, without splitting them into separate workspaces.
+This makes it straight forward to model complex systems with clear relationships between layers, without splitting them into separate workspaces.

 Everything-as-code